akito0120/css-xzzx-simulation/src/circuit_builder/README.md

   gate, or idle noise).
 This decision does not depend on the value of `flip`, so it stays correct even for edge cases like `p_meas=0`.
 - The final data readout stays perfect (via `Base.data_readout_and_observable`).
-The time-boundary detectors use circuit-level's own `final_boundary_detectors`, whose logic is the same prep-basis reconstruction described in §3 (it is model-independent, so the two models implement it identically).
+The time-boundary detectors come from `Base.final_boundary_detectors` — the same prep-basis reconstruction described in §3.
+Because the logic is model-independent, phenomenological and circuit-level **share the one base implementation** rather than each carrying a copy.